intel/intel-gradio-theme/README.md

 ### Header & Footer Components

 #### Header
-To add a header to your Gradio app using the Spark Island Theme, you can use the `header` method provided in the `SparkTheme` class.
+To add a header to your Gradio app using the Intel theme, you can use the `header` method provided in the `SparkTheme` class.
 Here is an example:

 ```python
 from intel_gradio_theme import SparkTheme